Based on the South Indian classical dance (Bharatanatyam) item, “Alaripu.”

 Video & Audio Post-production: Cherie Sampson

-Camera: Brian Smith (Scanline Video), Daniel Kelly, Cherie Sampson
+Camera: Brian Smith (RIP, dear Brian), Daniel Kelly, Cherie Sampson

 Costume Design: Kerri Packard